In this blog we’ll look at the top 7 web design trends in eCommerce for 2022 to help your online business stand out from the crowd.

 I’m a big fan of minimalist design and keeping things simple online.
 Have you ever been to a website and been bombarded with popups, notifications, live chat, and busy, cluttered designs?
 All within the space of about three seconds.
 Sure you have.
 It’s a huge turn off and one that can seriously hurt online sales.
 When it comes to ecommerce websites, I always think it’s best to let your products do the talking and we’re definitely seeing a big rise in super clean, minimalist design when it comes to ecommerce websites.
 Pastel colours are in this year, so make the most of those lighter tones.
 Sleek, clean designs, with calming colours and clear navigation with high-quality product images is something we love to see this season.

+This maybe fifth in our round up of the 7 e-commerce web design trends for 2022, but it has always been a vital factor.
 Site speeds are important for all websites in 2022, but are vital for ecommerce sites.
 Every millisecond (ms) your site slows down can equate to an actual monetary value in sales lost.

 In a report aptly named Milliseconds Make Millions, Deloitte discovered that when load time was improved by just 0.1s, bounce rates on product listing pages in retail and travel improved by 5.7% and 5.4% respectively.
 That’s huge!